Vietnam.vn - Nền tảng quảng bá Việt Nam

 Việt NamViệt Nam17/02/2024

-Coming to Vi Xuyen National Martyrs Cemetery - a sacred place in the border region, in the hearts of every Vietnamese citizen, there is a surge of awareness to protect the sovereignty and territorial integrity of the country and preserve its borders.
+Coming to Vi Xuyen National Martyrs Cemetery - a sacred place in the border region, in the hearts of every Vietnamese people, there is a surge of awareness to protect the sovereignty and territorial integrity of the country and preserve its borders.

 Vi Xuyen - A sacred place on the northern border of the Fatherland